ckitagawa/print-server/README.md

 # print-server
-A socket server that prints files sent to it.
+A C-based TCP socket server that prints files sent to it.

 To Dos: